wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create, print & automatically email PDF invoices & packing slips for WooCommerce orders.
+Create, print & automatically email PDF & UBL Invoices & PDF Packing Slips for WooCommerce orders.

 == Description ==

-This WooCommerce extension automatically adds a PDF invoice to the order confirmation emails sent out to your customers.
+This WooCommerce extension automatically adds a PDF or UBL invoice to the order confirmation emails sent out to your customers.
 Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)) as well as the possibility to modify/create your own templates.
 In addition, you can choose to download or print invoices and packing slips from the WooCommerce order admin.

 = Main features =
-* Automatically attach invoice PDF to WooCommerce emails of your choice
+* Automatically attach invoice PDF or UBL to WooCommerce emails of your choice
-* Download the PDF invoice / packing slip from the order admin page
+* Download the PDF or UBL Invoice / PDF Packing Slip from the order admin page
 * Generate PDF invoices / packings slips in bulk
 * **Fully customizable** HTML/CSS invoice templates
 * Download invoices from the My Account page